jsimell/Portfolio/README.md

 **EDIT (Jan 2025):** As I am now looking at the website a year later, I don't feel completely satisfied with some aspects of it.
 For example, the aesthetics of the landing page could be improved by changing e.g. its background and the layout of the elements.
+Additionally, another issue is that the cards may not be visible for people using a lower screen brightness.
 <br><br>

 ![portfolio_demo](https://github.com/jsimell/Portfolio/assets/96237825/2bc798dc-5778-4179-9af7-c4583eab668f)